CivicActions/accessibility/pages/accessibility.md

 The color pallett is based on work with the <a href="https://civicactions.github.io/uswds-color-tool/">USWDS Color Compare Tool</a>.
 The USWDS's Color framework provides [magic numbers](https://designsystem.digital.gov/whats-new/updates/2019/04/08/introducing-uswds-2-0/) that allow us to quickly determine if color contrast requirements have been met.

 The pages are primarily written in Markdown which substantially reduces the range of errors available in HTML.
 These are then compiled using <a href="https://jekyllrb.com/">Jekyll</a> and presented to the user as structured HTML5.
-The site is hosted on <a href="https://github.com">GitHub</a>, which has a very broad community of users who are free to to add issues or submit pull requests.
+The site is hosted on <a href="https://github.com">GitHub</a>, which has a very broad community of users who are free to to add issues or pull requests.

 ## Known issues

-- We are not currently doing readability testing on the content, and it has not been reviewed for plain language.
+- We are not currently doing readability testing on the content, and it has not been reviewed for [plain language](https://www.plainlanguage.gov/).
 - We can control the accessibility of the site, but not the accessibility of GitHub.
 GitHub is reasonably accessible, but is not currently seeking to be as accessible as this site.

 ## Feedback

 If you run into any barriers please contact us - [accessibility@civicactions.com](mailto:accessibility@civicactions.com) - with details to help track down the problem.
-Alternatively, feel free to jump in and post an issue to our issue queue or submit a Pull Request to the repository.
+Alternatively, feel free to jump in and [post an issue](https://github.com/CivicActions/accessibility/issues) to our issue queue or [submit a Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) to the repository.